http4k/http4k-connect/src/docs/guide/howto/pimp-your-clients-with-ksp/index.md

 ```

-2 - Define your API client, tagging it with the Http4kConnectClient annotation:
+2 - Define your API Client, tagging it with the Http4kConnectClient annotation:

 ```kotlin
 @Http4kConnectClient